 Masa combinations I tried

-During the taste testing, combination one was easily the runaway favorite.
+During the taste testing, the combination of broth, sweet potatoes, coconut oil, and olive oil was easily the runaway favorite.
 The masa was lightweight, flavorful, and easy to spread.
 The sweet potatoes added both flavor and dimension so we don’t have to rely on a lot of oil as a binder.
 That said, ingredients aren’t the only key to success.
 It also comes down to technique and order of operations.
 Air needs to be whipped into the coconut oil before adding all of the other masa ingredients.

 I’m a huge fan of roasting veggies because it is a great way to add depth of flavor without having to go overboard on spices.
 I used a taco spice packet as my seasoning because I know that is more readily available than individual spices like cumin and chile powder.
 The filling is the most forgiving part because it is super flexible and comes down to personal preference.